Conni Shelnut & AP list

 beginning where Hughes begins: "I am twenty-two, colored, born in

-Winston-Salem./I went to school there, then Durham, then here/to this college
+Winston-Salem./I went to school there, then Durham, then here/to this

 on the hill above Harlem./I am the only colored student in my class."
-That is

 to say, each of us is at a certain stage of life and has a history.
 Each of